shiverwaves/GeoIP-simple/README.md

 # How to run in docker container

 1. Clone the repo

    git clone GeoIP-simple

 3. Execute the build process

    docker build -t geo-ip-simple --rm .

-4. Run the container in interactive mode docker run -it --rm geo-ip-simple
+4. Run the container in interactive mode

+   docker run -it --rm geo-ip-simple

-5. Execute the python application python3 geoip-simple.py 4.4.4.4
+5. Execute the python application (inside the container)

+   python3 geoip-simple.py 4.4.4.4